javAlborz/SteamSentimentMLOps/reports/README.md

 >
 > Answer:

 We wrapped out model into a simple Streamlit interface.
 After attempting to deploy our model to the cloud with Cloud RUN, we ran into port issues.
 In the end we managed to deploy a frontend doing inference using our model locally.
+Some screenshots of these are [figure](figures/hugging_cloud_run.png) and [figure](figures/hugging_vertex.png).

 ### Question 23